How to become a professional pilot

 Participating in flight training does not have any prerequisites, but before you can start flying solo, you need to obtain a student pilot certificate through the FAA.
 You will also need a medical certificate.
 These are administered by FAA-authorized medical examiners and must be renewed regularly.

-Some colleges offer flight training as part of their four-year aviation degrees.
+Some colleges offer flight training as part of their in-person, four-year aviation degrees.
 “When you’re affiliated with a university or flight school, they guide you through the process of earning different levels of pilot licenses,” says Ferrante.
 “Your advisors and instructors make sure you know each step you need to take.”

 As you progress through flight school, your training will be tailored toward reaching a certain license or rating.
 You will also be provided with resources to help you prepare for FAA exams.